My Cowgirl Attitude

 I recently read an article stating that one could lose their cowgirl status if not used.
 The words bothered me.
 It brought up something I read that Dale Evans had written; “being a cowgirl was an attitude, a pioneer spirit.”
 She went on to say, “The cowgirl faces life head on…” Dale also said that a cowgirl could be a rancher or barrel racer, but could just as well be a cashier, a mom, or a number of other occupations.
 I tend to agree with Dale.

 I don’t live on a ranch and don’t do a lot of cowgirl stuff, but my heart is with the cowgirls.
 I didn’t have all the opportunities some have and it may be my fault; I was shy, not enough money, I married young, I let others tell me what I should do and so forth and so on.
 My cowgirl attitude wasn’t as strong back then as it is now.

-A lot of times when I’m out there horseback I remember those days of riding Blackie and my other horse, Sandy and life is good and has a balance again.
+A lot of times when I’m out there on my horse I remember those days of riding Blackie and my other horse, Sandy and life is good and has a balance again.
 I’m loping through the fields like Betsy Garth and Dale Evans looking for an adventure out on the range or in the next cattle town in my big imagination.

-I certainly hope it’s not true that a girl could lose her cowgirl whit and spirit.
+I certainly hope it’s not true that a girl could lose her cowgirl wit and spirit.
 I’m going to think not.

 You’re Invited to Explore:

 Explore my site and find out more about my life as a cowgirl.
 I do promote a few items of horsey interest; The Abetta Saddle, Troxel Helmets, and a few others listed on the review list on the side to the right.
 These have affiliate links.
 Some I own and some not, but feel free to read and express your opinion.

 I’ve written more what I’d like for this blog here.

 Thanks for riding along with me.